-If you voluntarily tell us that you made a mistake, and an amendment results in you paying more tax, the amount of any penalty will, in most cases, be reduced.
+If, after lodging your tax return, you voluntarily tell us that you made a mistake and an amendment will result in you paying more tax, the amount of penalty that may otherwise have been imposed will, in most cases, be reduced.
+In most cases you must lodge your request for an amendment within two years of the date the Commissioner issued your notice of assessment.